AlexeyKichin/StripGenerator/README.md

   - maven 3+

-Directory structure follow classic maven format.
+Directory structure follows the classic maven format.
 Source classes are located in the home package.

 Demo class is home.Strip.
 It represents a collection of tickets and methods to generate it according to the requirements.
 I have also added the main method to it to see a demo.
-The main method generated 10000 strips, prints out first 10 of them and prints the overall execution time.
+The main method generates 10000 strips, prints out first 10 of them and prints the overall execution time.
 On my laptop(Core i5-8250U) it takes about 900ms to generate 10000 strips.

 Unit tests cover 4 scenarios: